Illinois family law to change in 2016: What you need to know

 - Parental rights.
 The bill also makes it difficult to terminate parental rights, requiring a “preponderance of the evidence standard.”

 These are just a few of the changes resulting from this law.
-It is important to note that the law is fluid, and changes can occur at anytime.
+It is important to note that the law is fluid, and changes can occur at any time.
 Additional changes will be addressed in the future.
-In the meantime, those who are considering or have recently filed for a divorce are wise to seek the counsel of an experienced divorce attorney to discuss how these changes may impact their divorce.
+In the meantime, those who are considering or have recently filed for divorce are wise to seek the counsel of an experienced divorce attorney to discuss how these changes may impact their divorce.